The kitchen is the heart of the restaurant. What comes out of it (and how quickly it comes out) makes or breaks the dining experience for customers.

 The benefits of the zone-style layout

-The station commercial kitchen layout keeps the kitchen organized and allows different types of dishes to be prepared at the same time.
+This commercial kitchen layout keeps the kitchen organized and allows different types of dishes to be prepared at the same time.
 This layout helps BOH staff divide and conquer.
 You can hire a specialized chef for each station rather than a line cook to create everything from start to finish.

-Which restaurant-types is the zone-style kitchen layout best for?
+Which restaurant types is the zone-style kitchen layout best for?